altvie/altvie/README.md

 - 👋 Hi, I’m @altvie a.k.a Dzul
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: apt apt
+- ⚡ Fun fact: im not using arch btw

 <!---
 altvie/altvie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.